International nonproprietary name: School of INN

+There is also a "How to ..." section about INN Programme services and MedNet INN which enables users to carry out searches in the INN database to retrieve information on INN, its chemical information and ATC codes amonsgt other things.

+The School of INN has created pilot sites in collaboration with several Universities around the globe: University of the Western Cape(South Africa), University of Eastern Piedmont (Italy), Université Grenoble Alpes (France) and University Ramon Lull and University of Alcalá in Spain.
+These pilot sites are involved in disseminating the use of INN, teaching based on INN and related research activities.

+Linguistics

 Stems and roots

 The term stem is not used consistently in linguistics.
 It has been defined as a form to which affixes (of any type) can be attached.
 Under a different and apparently more common view, this is the definition of a root, while a stem consists of the root plus optional derivational affixes, meaning that it is the part of a word to which inflectional affixes are added.
 INN stems employ the first definition, while under the more common alternative they would be described as roots.